Holomorphic representation of quantum computations: Holomorphic representation of quantum computations

-Indeed, the holomorphic functions may be thought of as the stellar functions of corresponding input quantum states in an infinite-dimensional separable Hilbert space.
-Through the correspondence in Eq.~(\ref{eq:corresp}), the Hamiltonians are computable functions of the creation and annihilation operators of the modes, which naturally appear in bosonic experiments.
+This correspondence yields a representation of bosonic computations based on holomorphic functions.
+With Eq.~(\ref{eq:corresp}), the Hamiltonians are functions of the creation and annihilation operators of the modes, which naturally appear in bosonic experiments.
 This includes the standard model of CV quantum computing defined by Lloyd and Braunstein~\cite{lloyd1999quantum} wherein Hamiltonians are polynomials in the creation and annihilation operators.
 In particular, Hamiltonians generating Gaussian unitaries are given by polynomials of degree less or equal to $2$ in the creation and annihilation operators.

 Using the relation between the stellar function and the Husimi quasiprobability density in Eq.~(\ref{eq:Husimistellarmulti}), the continuous measurement corresponds to a Gaussian measurement in coherent state basis (a standard heterodyne detection in optics~\cite{Leonhardt-essential}, up to a complex conjugation of the outcomes), i.e., sampling from the probability density function related to the values of the stellar function over complex phase space.
 On the other hand, using $\bra n=\bra0\frac{\hat a^n}{\sqrt{n!}}$ and Eq.~(\ref{eq:corresp}), the discrete measurement corresponds to a non-Gaussian measurement in Fock basis (a photon-number measurement in optics), i.e., sampling from the probability distribution related to the coefficients of the stellar function.
 These two types of single-mode measurements are available in current experiments with high efficiencies.
 If some of the modes (say, the first $k$ modes) are measured with the continuous measurement and the remaining $m-k$ modes with the discrete measurement, this yields instead a tuple $(\bm\alpha,\bm n)=(\alpha_1,\dots,\alpha_k,n_1,\dots,n_{m-k})\in\mathbb C^k\times\mathbb N^{m-k}$ sampled with the joint probability density: